MarcoFurlan99/8_clip_correction_and_more/readme.md

 ## Observations

-- ans to [previous reunion](https://github.com/MarcoFurlan99/7_Wasserstein_computation_and_more) extra: bc parameters $\mu$ and $\text{Var}$ can be very different but ending results can be really good, as seen in the example with different brightnesses.
+- ans to [previous reunion](https://github.com/MarcoFurlan99/7_Wasserstein_computation_and_more) "extra": bc parameters $\mu$ and $\text{Var}$ can be very different but ending results can be really good, as seen in the example with different brightnesses.
 The point of taking the latent spaces is that we expect the features to be similar after the BN correction.

 - Results change in a continuous way wrt to the parameters $\mu$ and $\sigma$, which means clipping was to blame likely for discontinuous behaviour and for the upper-triangle and lower-triangle patterns of the experiment in the [results of previous reunion](https://github.com/MarcoFurlan99/7_Wasserstein_computation_and_more).